-As you are probably aware blogs, have become increasingly visual over the years, with photos and images featuring prominently.
-For many bloggers, this is an alarming trend, however, as not only are they unaccustomed to sourcing images, but they may not be sure how to use them effectively.
+As you are probably aware, blogs have become increasingly visual, with photos and images featuring prominently.
+For many bloggers, this is an alarming trend, however, as they are not unaccustomed to sourcing images and may not be sure how to use them effectively.
 If you plan on starting to use images in your blog or already are doing so and want to improve on it – here are a few useful tips that you should always keep in mind:

 - Article Summary show